-A series of artist-led, process-focused workshop days for anyone looking to experiment with materials and methods in a supportive environment.
-These workshops suit any level of experience and would interest those looking for the opportunity to get stuck into a hands-on, immersive and investigative process of enquiry.
-There are four different full-day workshops that repeat and alternate on Tuesdays, Wednesdays and Thursdays in August 2021.
-Each workshop focuses on the 'how' of art-making, and encourages participants to enjoy the process while letting go of any intentions to create a 'perfect' finished product.
-This series of workshops is supported by Temporary Contemporary, a community engagement initiative by Kirklees Council and the University of Huddersfield.
+PRACTICEXPERIMENT is an ongoing programme of events that I started in July 2021 to enable more people to access experimental, process-focused art-making.
+The PRACTICEXPERIMENT workshops are designed for people of any level of experience looking for the opportunity to get stuck into a hands-on, immersive and investigative process of experimentation with materials and methods in a supportive environment.
+The programme began with a series of four different, full-day workshops that repeated throughout August 2021: Material sensitivity; Support and Ground; Paint; and Figure-ground.
+Each workshop concentrated on the 'how' of art-making, and encouraged participants to enjoy the process while letting go of any intentions to create a 'perfect', finished product.
+This first event in the PRACTICEXPERIMENT programme was supported by Temporary Contemporary, a community engagement initiative by Kirklees Council and the University of Huddersfield.
 You can listen here to a podcast by Parley for Temporary Contemporary, in which I discuss structures of support for creative practitioners with Leeds-based artist Dr Charlotte Cullen.

-This half-day workshop enables you to experience one of the oldest and richest methods in the history of painting: buon fresco.
+This workshop enables adults of any experience level to enjoy one of the oldest and richest methods in the history of painting: buon fresco.
 A famous example of this method is the ceiling of the Sistine Chapel in Rome, painted by Michelangelo between 1508 and 1512.
-After a lot of careful testing, I have developed the buon fresco method to work on small tiles so you can enjoy this ancient process in an accessible, manageable way, and make durable, unique artworks for your home and garden.
-I am currently delivering these workshops in Crafters Cottage, Honley, near Holmfirth, West Yorkshire, UK.
+After a lot of testing, I have developed the buon fresco method to work on small tiles so anyone can have fun with this ancient process in an accessible, manageable way, and make durable, portable, unique artworks.